-Employees are entitled to an unbroken half hour break so the employee is never working more than 5 consecutive hours without a break.
-For example, if an employee works a shift of 12 consecutive hours, he/she should receive a full half hour break plus an additional 30 minutes in breaks that can be taken as a whole or split into two or more periods totaling 30 minutes.
+Employees are entitled to an unbroken half hour break, so the employee is never working more than 5 consecutive hours without a break.
+For example, if an employee works a shift of 12 consecutive hours, the employee should receive a full half hour break plus an additional 30 minutes in breaks that can be taken as a whole or split into two or more periods totalling 30 minutes.

 Employers are generally not required to pay employees for breaks.
 However, if an employee is required to remain at the job site, under the control of the employer and to be available to work if necessary during the break, then this will likely be considered work.
 If so, the employee must be paid for this time.

 An employer does not need to give a break if it is impractical because of an accident, urgent work is necessary or because of other unforeseeable or unpreventable circumstances, or because it is unreasonable for an employee to take a meal break.
 In these situations, an employee must be able to eat at work unless this is unsafe or unreasonable.